 Serene Xinjiang Lakes

-Considering Xinjiang’s famous desert scenery and distance from any major body of water, it may come as a surprise to many that some of the most spectacular Xinjiang scenery come from lakes like these:
+Considering all the famous desert scenery and Xinjiang’s record-breaking distance from any major body of water, it may come as a surprise to many that some of the most spectacular Xinjiang scenery come from Xinjiang’s most famous lakes.

 Sayram Lake (赛里木湖)

-About an hour northeast of Yili you’ll find the beautiful Sayram Lake – the largest and highest alpine lake in Xinjiang.
+About an hour northeast of the Xinjiang town of Yili (aka Yining or Ghulja) you’ll find the beautiful Sayram Lake – the largest and highest alpine lake in Xinjiang.
 Given its proximity to Kazakhstan, you’re bound to run into quite a few Kazakh men riding their horses or trying to get you to stay in their yurt for a night.

 Heavenly Lake (新疆天池)